Birth rate: Sub-Saharan Africa

 The region of Sub-Saharan Africa has the highest birth rate in the world.
 As of 2016, Niger, Mali, Uganda, Zambia, and Burundi have the highest birth rates in the world.
 This is part of the fertility-income paradox, as these countries are very poor, and it may seem counter-intuitive for families there to have so many children.
 The inverse relationship between income and fertility has been termed a demographic-economic "paradox" by the notion that greater means would enable the production of more offspring as suggested by the influential Thomas Malthus.

 Afghanistan

 Afghanistan has the 11th highest birth rate in the world, and also the highest birth rate of any non-African country (as of 2016).
-The rapid population growth of Afghanistan is considered a problem by preventing population stabilization, and affecting maternal and infant health.
-Reasons for large families include tradition, religion, the low status of women and the cultural desire to have several sons.
+The rapid population growth of Afghanistan is considered a problem when it prevents population stabilization and affects maternal and infant health.
+Reasons for large families include tradition, religion, the different roles of men and women, and the cultural desire to have several sons.